Edios/t9keyboard/README.md

 # T9 Keyboard controled by Numpad keyboard.

-Project of T9 keyboard which is controled by numpad keyboard buttons.
+Project of T9 keyboard which is controlled by numpad keyboard buttons.
-Application takes sequence of digits, convert it to corresponding letters combos and use Trie tree search to match sequence with potentially words.
+Application takes sequence of digits, convert it to corresponding letters combos and use Trie tree search to match sequence with potent words.
-When user choose a phrase from available predicted words search results, it will be written to screen.
+When user choose a phrase from available predicted words search results, it will be written to the screen.

 ## Preview
 Using application to type in notepad: